Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-version-2/README.md

 6. content / series / series.11tydata.js

-If you call your Series folder something else for some reason, then change the name of this file to reflect that.
+If you call your Series folder something else for some reason, then change the name of the .11tydata.js file to reflect that.

 7. frontmatter for a given post in content --> posts